Azure-Samples/azure-spring-data-cosmos-tenant-by-container-sample/README.md

 ## Some multi-tenancy considerations

+Review our article on [Multitenancy and Azure Cosmos DB](https://learn.microsoft.com/azure/architecture/guide/multitenant/service/cosmos-db) for more guidance.

 This sample application fetches the value of the tenant from request header (TenantId).
 In a real-world application, it is up to you how to identify this while keeping your application secure.
 For example, you may want to fetch the identifier from a cookie, or other header name.

 This approach of assigning a container (or database) to each tenant may be useful if it is absolutely necessary to strictly isolate performance for each tenant.
 However, you should carefully consider the trade-offs involved in taking this approach.